-It is said that the fringes also were used as a bit of camouflage to confuse the eye while walking in the bush, to alter the human shape wearing it.
+It is said that the fringes also were used as a bit of camouflage to confuse the eye while walking in the bush, buy more about to alter the human shape wearing it.

 Fringe is a hot fashion trend.
 Check out this spread in Elle magazine for Spring 2014.
 Some on this list are more ‘real-life wearable’ than others.
 Here’s my orange problem popping up again.
 This little beauty lives at Saks Fifth Avenue.